 But my favourite room was the elegant champagne bar.
 We were informed the boutique Le Dokhan’s has more champagnes than rooms.
 Now that’s my kind of hotel!

-Later this year, I’ll be doing a full review of a Radisson Blu in Brussels: From the food, to how comfy the beds are.
-Then, in the late autumn, I’ll be off to Cannes to review the Radisson Blu 1835 Hotel & Thalasso, Cannes (Yes, I’m really hoping it includes a trip to the spa!)
+I’ve also done a full review of the Radisson Blu in Brussels: From the food, to how comfy the beds are.
+In the late autumn, was off to Cannes to review the Radisson Blu 1835 Hotel & Thalasso, Cannes (Yes, it includes a trip to the spa!)

 I hope you’ll follow me and my fellow #BluBloggers to discover more of what Radisson has to offer for accommodations around Europe.